Himapriyankak/JDBC-Console-CRUD-Operations/README.md

 # JDBC-Console-CRUD-Operations
 Create a Java console application that demonstrates JDBC (Java Database Connectivity) integration with a relational database for performing CRUD (Create, Read, Update, Delete) operations.
 This project will help you understand how to connect to a database, execute SQL queries, and manage data through a simple console interface.
+Features:  Database Connection: Implement a JDBC connection to a relational database (MySQL).
+Set up the necessary configuration for the database connection, such as URL, username, and password.
+Table Creation: Design a table schema for the application (e.g., User table with fields like ID, Name, Email, etc.).
+Create the table using MySQL statements within the application.